bitrise-io/ipa_analyzer/README.md

 If used as a CLI:

-    ipa_analyzer -i /path/to/app.ipa -p --info-plist --prov
+    ipa_analyzer -i /path/to/app.ipa -p --info-plist --prov --entitlements --frameworks

+This will collect and print:
+* the embedded mobileprovisioning,
+* the Info.plist,
+* the entitlements (from the Entitlements.plist or archived-expanded-entitlements.xcent files) if any,
-This will collect and print both the embedded mobileprovisioning and the Info.plist, in a pretty printed JSON output.
+* the list of frameworks if any in a pretty printed JSON output.

 The output of this command looks like this: